KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession10/prep-work.md

 6. Hover over the settings tab at the top of the page and an x should appear.
 Click the x to close the setup tab.

 7. Setup is done!
-Give high fives to those around you.
+Give high fives to those around you!

 <!--sec data-title="Chromebooks Only: Cloud9 Instructions" data-id="section0" data-show=true data-collapse=true ces id="chromebook"-->